-Owners of Windows 10 notebook, desktops and tablets don’t have to create a restore disc.
+Owners of Windows 10 laptops, desktops and tablets don’t have to create a restore disc.
 Theoretically, they don’t even have to back up their information – though they should in case something ever goes wrong.
-With a push of a button Windows 10 users can keep their apps and files and reinstall Windows around them, fixing any issues that they have.
-If that isn’t enough, they can wipe their files and Windows together, giving them a completely blank slate.
+With a push of the reset Windows 10 button, they can keep their files and reinstall Windows around them, fixing any issues that they have.
+If that isn’t enough, they can wipe their files and Windows 10 together, giving them a completely blank slate.

-Here’s how to reset Windows 10 notebook, desktops, tablets and more.
+Here’s how to reset Windows 10 laptops, desktops, tablets and more.

 Press the Windows key on your keyboard or the Windows button on your tablet or Windows 2-in-1.
 You can also click on the Windows button in the left corner of your screen too.